 Farm water comes from a number of different sources.
 These may be natural sources such as rivers and channels, or they may be constructed in the form of dams, ground tanks, wells or bores.
+In emergencies you may import water from known or unknown sources carted or contained in known or unknown equipment.
 Whatever the sources, the suitability of water you have now and the water you need for the future depend on its quantity, quality and reliability.